informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

             lightStore,result := VerifyToTarget(primary, lightStore, nextheight);
             if result == ResultFailure {
 			    // pick new primary and delete all lightblocks above
-	            // LastTrusted (they have not been cross-checked
+	            // LastTrusted (they have not been cross-checked)
-				// **QUESTION**: agreeotherwise we might get blocked Replace_Primary();
+				// **QUESTION**: agreed? otherwise we might get blocked
+				// **QUESTION**: alternatively (preferred) we cross-check we new
+	            //   primary and might need to report a fork

+	            Replace_Primary();

 			}
         }
 		// at this point we have added a verified header of height nextheight